awsdocs/aws-codebuild-user-guide/doc_source/run-batch-build-cli.md

 *batchTimeout*
 Specifies the maximum amount of time, in minutes, that the batch build must be completed in\.

-1. Switch to the directory that contains the file you just saved, and run the `start-build` command again\.
+1. Switch to the directory that contains the file you just saved, and run the `start-build-batch` command again\.

    ```
    aws codebuild start-build-batch --cli-input-json file://start-build.json